 Since our inception in June 2008, we have devoted substantially all of our resources to developing our proprietary platform technology, identifying potential product candidates, undertaking preclinical studies and conducting clinical trials for three clinical-stage compounds, building our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
-To date, we have primarily financed our operations through private placements of our preferred stock, a secured debt financing, and our initial public offering, or IPO.
-From our inception through June 30, 2016, we have raised an aggregate of \$172.3 million, of which \$92.9 million was from private placements of preferred stock, \$69.0 million represented gross proceeds from our IPO, \$10.0 million was from a secured debt financing and \$0.4 million was from common stock option and warrant exercises.
+To date, we have primarily financed our operations through private placements of our preferred stock, registered offerings of our common stock, including our initial public offering, or IPO, as well as a secured debt financing.
+From our inception through September 30, 2016, we have raised an aggregate of \$185.4 million, of which \$92.9 million was from private placements of preferred stock, \$69.0 million represented gross proceeds from our IPO, \$11.5 million represented gross proceeds from our September 2016 registered direct offering, \$10.0 million was from a secured debt financing, \$1.6 million represented gross proceeds from our at-the-market, or ATM, offering program, and \$0.4 million was from common stock option and warrant exercises.

 In June 2015, we completed our IPO, in which we sold an aggregate of 5,750,000 shares of our common stock, including 750,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares of common stock, at a price to the public of \$12.00 per share.
-Net proceeds from the IPO were \$61.7 million, after deducting underwriting discounts, commissions and offering-related expenses of approximately \$7.3 million.
+Net proceeds from the IPO were \$61.7 million, after deducting underwriting discounts, commissions and offering-related expenses of approximately \$7.3 million